rapidpro/tracpro/docs/source/users/question-types.rst

 --------------------

-To set up an open-ended question, do not change the default choices in the "If the message reponse..." section on RapidPro.
+To set up an open-ended question, do not change the default choices in the "If the message response..." section on RapidPro.

 .. image:: ../images/open-ended-setup.png